 A pool filter system does the work to keep the water clean, but it takes chemistry to do the perfect tuning.
 A regular supply of pool chemicals is essential to help control the growth of different types of bacteria and algae that will keep the water clean and safe for a swim.

 As we know, all the chemicals in our modern world are useful and beneficial if appropriately handled; they are also deadly, hazardous and dangerous if not properly handled or stored.
 Below are some guidelines on how to use, handle, and store pool chemicals.

 Handling of pool chemicals

-Always add the chemicals to the water rather than the other way around.
-These chemicals are formulated and designed to be added to large quantities of water.
+Always dilute chemicals by adding to water, never the other way around.
+Pool chemicals are mean to be added in large quantities of water only.

 Storage of pool chemicals

 Like all other chemicals in our modern world, swimming pool chemicals don’t last forever.
 They begin self-reacting over time if stored too long.
 If they start to react and spread, they destroy materials and can soon make their way onto your skin, eyes, in your respiratory tract or digestive tract damaging and killing what it touches.

 Make sure to understand the chemical consequences and check the expiration date or shelf life of every chemical you intend to store.
 Chemicals come with a Material Data Safety Sheet (MSDS) that provides aspects of hazards and safe handling practices, so check these to make sure you’re staying safe.

 Always make sure the top or lid of the containers are properly sealed after every use because they could begin reacting to moisture in the air, creating dangerous fumes in the process if not securely sealed and may end up in the wrong hands.